camunda/camunda-docs/docs/reference/grpc.md

 Returned if:

-- no process with the given key exists (if processKey was given)
+- No process with the given key exists (if processKey was given).
-- no process with the given process ID exists (if bpmnProcessId was given but version was -1)
+- No process with the given process ID exists (if bpmnProcessId was given but version was -1).
-- no process with the given process ID and version exists (if both bpmnProcessId and version were given)
+- No process with the given process ID and version exists (if both bpmnProcessId and version were given).

 ##### GRPC_STATUS_FAILED_PRECONDITION

 Returned if:

-- the process definition does not contain a none start event; only processes with none start event can be started manually.
+- The process definition does not contain a none start event; only processes with none start event can be started manually.

 ##### GRPC_STATUS_INVALID_ARGUMENT

 Returned if:

-- the given variables argument is not a valid JSON document; it is expected to be a valid JSON document where the root node is an object.
+- The given variables argument is not a valid JSON document; it is expected to be a valid JSON document where the root node is an object.

 ### `DeployProcess` RPC